-Name Age Principal Occupation or Employment Director Since Term Expires Cecil D. Conlee 87 Founder and Chairman of The Conlee Company 2009 2025 Stanley M. Sheridan 80 Retired President of Faygo Beverages, Inc., a wholly-owned subsidiary of National Beverage Corp.
+Director Term Name Age Principal Occupation or Employment Since Expires Cecil D. Conlee 87 Founder and Chairman of The Conlee Company 2009 2025 Stanley M. Sheridan.
+80 Retired President of Faygo Beverages, Inc., a wholly-owned subsidiary of National Beverage Corp.
 2009 2025

-Additional information regarding the nominee for election as director and the continuing directors of the Company, including a description of the specific experience, qualifications, attributes and skills that led the Board of Directors to conclude that each individual should serve as a director, is set forth below.
+Additional information regarding the nominees for election as directors and the continuing directors of the Company, including a description of the specific experience, qualifications, attributes and skills that led the Board of Directors to conclude that each individual should serve as a director, is set forth below.